dan-nagle/h2m/README.txt

 nature of the error.
 However, all following modules will have the USE statement corresponding to that module commented out.

+-optimist
--optimist		Ignore errors during the information gathering phase where the tool determines the identities and orders of header files to recursively process.
+-k			Ignore errors during the information gathering phase where the tool determines the identities and orders of header files to recursively process.
 The output file will also not be deleted regardless of what errors may occur.
 This option may potentially create unusable code.

+-no-system-headers
--no-system-headers	During recursive processing, ignore all system header files.
+-n			During recursive processing, ignore all system header files.

+-compile=<string>
+-c=<string>		Attempt to immediately compile the generated fortran code using the compiler command specified.
+If this command cannot be found, or if a command interpreter cannot be found, this will fail.

 Clang Options: Following specification of the input file, options after a "--" are passed as arguments to the Clang compiler instance used by the tool.
 The Clang/LLVM manual pages